-At all times in the school setting students are expected to respect themselves, to respect the adults at the school, to respect the other students in the school, and to respect the property of the school and of others.
+At all times in the school setting students are expected to respect themselves, the adults at the school, other students and their property, and school property.
 This applies to anytime the student is at school events or on school property, including the school bus.
-Teachers will review behavioral expectations for all areas of the classroom and the school.
-Below are some specific guidelines regarding behavioral expectations:
+Teachers will review behavioral expectations for all areas of the school.